gradle/gradle/design-docs/dependency-management.md

 ### Open issues

+- Convenience for casting selector and id?
-- Convenience for casting selector?
-Selecting things with a given id type or selector type?
+- Convenience for selecting things with a given id type or selector type?

-## Story: IDE plugins use resolution result to determine IDE classpaths
+## Story: IDE plugins use dependency resolution result to determine IDE classpaths

-TBD
+This story changes the `idea` and `eclipse` plugins to use the resolution result to determine the IDE project classpath.

+- Change IdeDependenciesExtractor and JavadocAndSourcesDownloader to use the resolution result to determine the project and external dependencies.

-## Story: Dependency result does not expose local components that are not published
+## Story: Dependency resolution result exposes local components that are not published

+This story changes the resolution result to distinguish between local components that are published and those that are not published.
+The main change in this story is expose the fact that a component may not necessarily have a module identifier, and may have multiple different kinds of identifiers.

-This story improves the resolution result to distinguish between the local and external identifiers for a component, and associates an external identifier only with those components that are published.
+It introduces local and external identifiers for a component, and associates an external identifier only with those components that are published
+(or are to be published).

 1. Change `ModuleVersionMetaData` to add a `ModuleComponentIdentifier getPublishedAs()`
     - Default is to return the same as `getComponentId()`